Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: B. Bayesian Analysis Framework

 where $f_L$ and $f_H$ are the low- and high-frequency cutoffs, and $S_{p}^r$ and $\Gamma_p$ have priors

 We choose $f_L=1/T_{{\rm obs},p}$, with $T_{{\rm obs},p}$ being the observation period for the $p$-th pulsar, and further discretize this integration as

 with a spacing of $\Delta f = 1/T_{{\rm obs},p}$.
-While the approach to address red noise here is similar to that used in the PTA studies~\cite{agazie2023nanograv}, the dominant source may differ.
-One potential source is the ISM whose RM vary linearly over time with a slope of $\sim 0.1 - 1$\,rad\,m$^{-2}$ per year, correlated with $\widetilde {\rm DM}$~\cite{kjk+24}.
-Given relatively small RM and $\widetilde {\rm DM}$ magnitudes for many PPPA pulsars, the ISM contribution to red noise might be minimal.
-The ionospheric Faraday rotation may vary on a timescale of years and thus contribute more to red noise for these pulsars.
+The approach to address red noise here is similar to that used for the PTA studies~\cite{agazie2023nanograv}.
+The major source could be the ISM where the RM varies linearly over time with a slope $\sim 0.1 - 1$\,rad\,m$^{-2}$ per year, correlated with $\widetilde {\rm DM}$~\cite{kjk+24}.
+Additionally, unmodeled ionospheric effects after the \texttt{ionFR} subtraction may also vary over time and contribute to the red noise for some pulsars.

-For additional deterministic contributions, we observe temporal variations in data at a long time scale, in addition to a constant offset.
-This effect could be related to slow changes in ISM properties~\cite{kjk+24}.
-Without loss of generality, we model the deterministic PA residuals as a polynomial up to the second order, namely
+To account for potential DM and RM variations of long timescale, we incorporate a polynomial component of up to second-order in the noise model: